Friday, February 5, 2021

 As guardian of your child’s galaxy this is a moment to celebrate.
 Tryouts is like the flu-shot — no body likes it, everyone needs it.
 Ease the pain with a Slurpee and have a cool chat about the experience.

-Final thought — the next level . . . for the Rookie parents who are afraid of Caps, Caps parents who are afraid of Minors, Minors of Majors, etc. We need to help our kids have confidence.
+Final thought — the next level . . . for the Rookie parents who are afraid of Minor B (Caps), Caps parents who are afraid of Minors, Minors of Majors, etc. We need to help our kids have confidence.
 That being said the best thing for them is not always staying down a year so they can crush the competition — or the best thing might be to stay down a year.
 We understand this as Coaches and Board Members.
 Last year I convinced a couple families to not stay down.
 One family made All-stars.
-If they would have stayed down they would been ineligible for All-stars.
+If they would have stayed down they would have been ineligible for All-stars.
 If we see it in them, then there is more growth at the next level than you will ever see staying down.
 It is amazing to watch.
 A healthy dose of opposition goes a long way.
 We tryout by age group, we play with our skill level.
 We are on your side and are looking forward to providing the best season of baseball for your Little Leaguer.

 I love this last bit from the LL website,